 - In the online application system find HESA under Educational Leadership - the concentration is higher education and student affairs.

 Resume: A resume is required and must be submitted within the online application.

-Education history information and transcripts
+Education history information and official transcripts and request for unofficial transcripts

-- As required by WMU, international applicants must provide proof of English competency, unless they have successfully completed either four years of upper secondary school or one year of full-time tertiary (university-level) education.
+English language proficiency requirements (international applicants only) As required by WMU, international applicants must provide proof of English competency, unless they have successfully completed either four years of upper secondary school or one year of full-time tertiary (university-level) education.
 See WMU English language requirements for more information.
 There are no conditional admissions for international applicants.